gregberge/hulkster/README.md

 });
 ````

-###hogan.compile(files, options)
+###hulkster.compile(files, options)

 * `files` can be a `string` or an `array` of files.
 * `options` is an `object` that accepts options defined in usage (with camel syntax).

-Same as command line, it's possible to use wildcards.
+As in command line, it's possible to use wildcards.

 ## License